SmookeFR/SShelly/README.md

 # SShelly
-SSH Client written in Swift
+SSH Client written in Swift by Smooke.